Difficulty

 Importance of Knowing About Square Footage

 In addition to making home improvement projects easier, knowing how to calculate square footage makes you a more knowledgeable home buyer and home seller.
 Learn this simple skill to compare properties when purchasing.
-Knowing how to calculate this measurement is useful for evaluating or comparing properties when you're the seller.
+Knowing how to calculate this measurement with a square foot calculator is useful for evaluating or comparing properties when you're the seller.
 Knowing your property's square footage helps when you need a building permit to convert an unused basement or attic into living space.

 Learning how to calculate square footage and how to find square feet will help you in many future DIY projects.
 If you're short on time, there are also online square footage calculators that can help with your measurements.
 Plus, our project calculators help you find out exactly how much of a specific material you’ll need.